They are made up of structurally folded polypeptide chains.

-However, the detailed packaging of specific groups within the protein is organized and maintained through numerous weak to medium electrostatic bonds (hydrogen bonds and salt bonds).
+However, the careful packaging of specific groups within the protein is organized and maintained through numerous weak to medium electrostatic bonds (hydrogen and salt bonds).

 Peripheral hydrophilic groups virtually dissolve in water, whose pH, ionic composition, etc., affects the delicate balance that maintains the native state of the protein.

-In particular, the tendency of a protein to crystallize is easily altered by these solutes and by substances (such as polyethylene glycol, PEG) that change, even slightly, the properties of water.
+In particular, the tendency of a protein to crystallize is easily altered by these solutes and by substances (such as polyethylene glycol and PEG) that change, even slightly, the properties of water.

-Crystals can sometimes be grown if that equilibrium swings gently toward adhesion, and if enough time is allowed for these giant molecules to soften into a crystal lattice.
+Crystals can sometimes be grown if that equilibrium swings gently toward adhesion and allows enough time for these giant molecules to soften into a crystal lattice.